Gun Safety is everyone’s responsibility. Gun ownership and having a gun carries with it the responsibility of knowing how to use and maintain it.

 Firearm Safety in the Home

-Firearms accidents in the home entail on 0.6 % of all deaths, and this is almost always the result of mishandling of firearms.
+Firearms accidents in the home entail on 0.6 % of all deaths, and this is almost always the result of the mishandling of firearms.
 Guns do not kill people…. people kill people.
 Gun responsibility belongs to each and every member of the family.
 It is safer to be overly careful and cautious.
 Combine knowledge and instruction for the safety of home firearms.
-The message of gun safety has not changed over the years…. just the packaging.
+The message of gun safety has not changed over the year, just the packaging.
+Contact H&H Shooting Sports today for additional firearm safety tips.